afk-procrastinator/super-plex-stack/README.md

    mkdir -p data data/downloads /data/media /data/media/movies /data/media/tv data/downloads/complete data/downloads/incomplete data/downloads/watch config
    ```

-> **Note:** This setup assumes that all the final data is stored in the same directory as `docker-compose.yml`.
+> This setup assumes that all the final data is stored in the same directory as `docker-compose.yml`.
 If you want more space/add more drives, you need to add them to the relevant `volumes` section for each service.

-### 🔒 Environment Variables

-In the `.env` file, you need to set the following variables:
+4. In the `.env` file, you need to set the following variables:
    - `TZ`: Your timezone (default: `America/New_York`)
    - `PUID`: User ID (default: 1000)
    - `PGID`: Group ID (default: 1000)
    - `OPENVPN_PROVIDER`: VPN provider (default: `custom`)
    - `OPENVPN_CONFIG`: OpenVPN configuration file
    - `OPENVPN_USERNAME`: OpenVPN username
    - `OPENVPN_PASSWORD`: OpenVPN password

-### 🔑 VPN

-I use ProtonVPN as my provider, but the stack is compatible with any other VPN provider — you just need the OpenVPN configuration file and the username and password.
+> I use ProtonVPN as my provider, but the stack is compatible with any other VPN provider — you just need the OpenVPN configuration file and the username and password.
 Check [this page](https://haugene.github.io/docker-transmission-openvpn/) from the `docker-transmission-openvpn` project for more information on specific VPN provider configuration — some need custom `.sh` scripts and directories.

+5. Run `docker compose up -d` to start the stack.
+6. Profit!
+After setting up the apps, of course.
+Add media via Overseerr (or by manually adding them to Radarr and Sonarr).

 ### 🌐 Ngnix

 > **Note:** This is optional, and only if you want to be able to access the services from outside your local network (I personally have Overseerr, Tatutulli, and Organizr accessible).
-You'll need a static IP.
+You'll need a static IP and forward the necessary ngnix ports.

 1. Create an A record in your DNS provider pointing to your server's public IP address, with `overseerr` as the name.
 2. In Ngnix, go to Hosts -> Proxy Hosts -> Add Proxy Host.
 Fill in the following: